Autostrada A4 (Italy): Overview

 Due to the different companies that manage the different parts of the motorway, it is often referred to as formed by five sections: Turin-Milan, Milan-Brescia, Brescia-Padua, Padua-Venice and Venice-Trieste.
-As it runs through the whole Pianura Padana, which is a densely populated and highly industrialized area, A4 is one of the most trafficked motorways of Italy.
+As it runs through the whole Pianura Padana, which is a densely populated and highly industrialized area, the A4 is one of the busiest motorways in Italy.

 Before World War II, three sections of the motorway were built: Turin-Milan, Milan-Brescia and Padua-Venice.
 The first section built was Milan-Bergamo, which opened on 24 September 1927, being just the second motorway to open, following the Autostrada dei Laghi in 1924/25.
 On 29 August 1931, it was extended to Brescia.
 On 25 October 1932, the Turin-Milan section opened, and on 15 October 1933, the Padua-Venice section.

 The two sections became connected on 10 February 1962, when the Brescia-Padua section opened.
 The Venice-Trieste section was opened on 22 February 1970.
 The original road through Mestre, now designated A57 and named "Tangenziale di Mestre", opened on 3 September 1972.

 A4 is a dual-carriageway, six-lane motorway for most of its length.
 The stretch between Milano Est tollgate and Bergamo has been an eight-lane motorway since 30 September 2007.
 The stretch from Venice to Trieste is instead still a four-lane motorway, but it is planned to upgrade this stretch over motorway to six lanes.